DHTMLX/docs-suite/docs/sidebar/api/sidebar_data_config.md

 # data

-@short: specifies an array of data objects to set into Sidebar
+@short: Optional.
+Specifies an array of data objects to set into Sidebar

 @signature: {'data?: any[] | TreeCollection<ISidebarElement>;'}